For 3 registrations from the same entity, a standard 10% discount will apply. For over 4 registrations please contact us.

 Key Compliance Risks in Financial Services

-This programme may be approved for up to 28 CPD units in Financial Regulation.
+This programme may be approved for up to 28 CPD units in Financial Regulation of which 7 CPD units are in AML.
 Eligibility criteria and CPD Units are verified directly by your association, regulator or other bodies which you hold membership.

 Who Should Attend